dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 You use the `--backup_id` optional flag to specify the ID of the backup series to restore.
 A backup series consists of a full backup and all of the incremental backups built on top of it.
 Each time a new full backup is created, a new backup series with a different ID is started.
 The backup series ID is stored in each `manifest.json` file stored in each backup folder.

-You use the `--encryption_key_file` flag in cases where you took the backup in an encrypted cluster.
+You use the `--encryption key-file=value` flag in cases where you took the backup in an encrypted cluster.
 The string for this flag must point to the location of the same key file used to run the cluster.

 You use the `--vault` [superflag]({{< relref "deploy/cli-command-reference.md" >}}) to specify the [Hashicorp Vault](https://www.vaultproject.io/) server address (`addr`), role id (`role-id-file`), secret id (`secret-id-file`) and the field that contains the encryption key (`enc-field`) that was used to encrypt the backup.